Stories

 The famous cats of Athens - how one organization is feeding 500 stray cats a day!

-Opening Google Maps in Athens, in between searches for restaurants and historic sights, you might notice cats pinned as “attractions” in places around Athens.
+Opening Google Maps in Athens, in between searches for restaurants and historic sights, you’ll notice literal cats pinned as “attractions” in places around Athens.

 Where are you, Titan?